 Qualitative and quantitative research lines are blurring

 A possible reason overlap is not fully acknowledged is because many believe the disciplines still run separately?
-Another is because qualitative and quantitative researchers are defined at birth?
-And never the twain shall meet?
-It is true that many researchers train under one discipline and that most large research organisations run separate quantitative and qualitative departments.
+Another is because qualitative and quantitative researchers are defined at birth.
+And thus never the twain shall meet?
+However, many researchers train under one discipline and most large research organisations run separate quantitative and qualitative departments.

-However, from hard-won experience it is possible to marry both approaches and gain extra benefits.
-There is room for a new model, a qualitative and quantitative research hybrid.
+Nevertheless from hard-won experience it is possible to marry both approaches and gain extra benefits.
+Thus there is room for a new model; a qualitative and quantitative research hybrid.
 Here are some examples:

 Qualitative with added quantitative

-Qualitative research discussions often include a few ‘subjective’ answers to questions where it is sometimes difficult to discern differences in meaning.
-For example, whether there are differences in meaning are between ’like’ and ‘love’ or ‘great’ and ‘good’ etc. Whether when two people says they ‘like’ something, they mean the same thing?
-Numeric measures, using simple likert scales (3) pinpoint differences and provide clearer decision-making substance.
+Qualitative research discussions often solicit a few ‘subjective’ answers to questions where it is difficult to discern differences in meaning.
+For example, whether there are differences in meaning are between ’like’ and ‘love’ or ‘great’ and ‘good’ etc. However, when two people say they ‘like’ something, they may not mean the same thing.
+Though seeking numeric measures, using a simple likert scale (3) better distinguishes the ‘wheat from the ‘chaff’.

-Rather than asking consumers who ‘likes’ what, by asking them to state product purchasing intent, or to select a number of ‘would definitely try or buy’ product ideas helps focus time and energy on the ideas that matter.
-This is a more useful ‘gate’ in a typical NPD process.
-It better helps assess marketing implications and potential.
-When developing new products this can help save thousands of hours and pounds by not barking up the wrong tree!
+So rather than asking consumers who ‘likes’ what, asking them to say who ‘would definitely try or buy’ product ideas clarifies product purchasing intent.
+This is a particularly useful ‘gate’ in a typical NPD process.
+It helps better assess market potential and marketing implications.
+Thus, when developing new products this can help save you barking up the wrong tree.
+And also help you save thousands of hours and pounds!

 Quantitative with added qualitative

 However, combined qualitative and quantitative research can assess and improve products and more.
-In a recent study, respondents tasted and critiqued a number of competitive food products.
-Research was undertaken in a high traffic place so people could be recruited off the street into a hall.
-With some support from a moderator, consumers completed a simple questionnaire to assess relative appeal, brand fit, and opportunities for product improvement as well as reasoning.
+For example, in a recent study, respondents tasted and critiqued a number of competitive food products.
+Research was conducted in a high traffic place so people could be recruited off the street into a hall.
+With some support from a moderator, consumers completed a simple survey to assess relative product appeal and brand fit.
+Also opportunities for product improvement as well as reasons why.

 The same techniques can assess service ideas, communications and packaging.
-For example, at the pack refinement stage when a clear read on shelf stand-out, and reasoning is required.
-By co-opting a minimum of 100 consumers to check a mocked-up retail fixture.
-By identifying the appealing packs and critiquing them within the visual noise of a fixture provides a numerical assessment of stand-out.
-Adding in a qualitative discussion to deconstruct and reconstruct the pack elements provides understanding and guidance for improvement.
+For example, at the pack refinement stage, to give a clear read on shelf stand-out, and reasoning.
+Firstly, by co-opting a minimum of 100 consumers to check a mocked-up retail fixture.
+Then by identifying the appealing packs and critiquing them within the visual noise of a fixture provides a numerical assessment of stand-out.
+Finally, adding in a group discussion to deconstruct and reconstruct the pack elements adds understanding and guides improvement.

-2. Qualitative-quantitative research offers the benefits of both research methods.
-Dial either up or down to gain answers from ‘why’ questions as well meaningful numbers.
-Within this it is also possible to establish quotas for consumer types.
-And save time and money too.
+2. Combined qualitative-quantitative research offers the benefits of both qual and quant research methods.
+So dial either up or down to answer ‘why’ questions as well as gain meaningful numbers.
+Within this it is also possible to establish quotas for consumer types, and save time and money too.
 So do you need understanding or numbers?
 Or both?
-A creative research agency should help you get the most for your money.
+Choose a creative research agency to help you get the most for your money.